 - Polite and motivated pupils

 - Support and commitment to continuing professional development

 - A positive, engaged wider school community.

 Please apply online.
-Should you experience any technical difficulties, please contact Education HR on 01708 431636.
+If you experience any technical difficulty, please contact Education HR on 01708 431636.

 The position is subject to an enhanced Criminal Records Bureau disclosure check.
 Rise Park Academy Trust is committed to safeguarding and promoting the welfare of children and young people.
 Rise Park Academy Trust is an Equal Opportunities employer.